If you have never, or rarely, visited an Orthodox church it can seem “foreign” and confusing at first. Please keep in mind:

 Modest and fashionable sums up style at St Timothy!
 You will feel comfortable if you follow these simple guidelines.

-- Ladies, your outfit's neckline and length should not be extreme.
+- Ladies, your neckline and knee-length should not be extreme.
 Slacks are acceptable.
-If your top is sleeveless, wear a short-sleeve or long-sleeve sweater or jacket while in the church.
+If your top is sleeveless, wear a short-sleeve or long-sleeved sweater or jacket while in the church.
 Some of our women wear headscarves, but most do not.

-- Men wear suits, or a shirt-and-tie or sport shirt with slacks.
+- Men wear suits, or a shirt and tie, or a sport shirt with slacks.
 Clean, pressed jeans are acceptable.

 - Children should follow guidelines similar to adults, although slightly more informal is acceptable.

-- Please do not wear gym clothes, torn jeans, or t-shirts with bold slogans, or shorts (except on little kids).
+- Please do not wear shorts (except on little kids), gym clothes, torn jeans, or t-shirts with bold slogans.

 Parking and Entering the Church